Part Two

 Finding Synthesis

-Together, the work strands formed a solid foundation for our evidence-based policy design work.
+Together, each of the work strands formed a solid foundation for our evidence-based policy design work that has since followed.

 Policy Labs

-Through a series of Policy Labs, Culture Commons convened the programme Steering Panel and researchers to share the emergent findings.
-Together we reflected on our discoveries, considered the possible implications of them and then tested some ideas for possible solutions.
-Some of the exercises we used included:
+Together we reflected on our discoveries, considered the possible implications of them and then tested some ideas for possible policy solutions.

 Challenge Card activity